-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS APRIL 24, 2023
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS APRIL 22, 2024

-Notice is hereby given that the 2023 Annual Meeting of Stockholders of Seaboard Corporation, a Delaware corporation, will be held at the Sheraton Overland Park Convention Center, 6100 College Blvd., Overland Park, Kansas, on Monday, April 24, 2023, commencing at 9:00 a.m., local time, or thereafter as it may from time to time be adjourned or postponed, for the following purposes:
+Notice is hereby given that the 2024 Annual Meeting of Stockholders of Seaboard Corporation, a Delaware corporation, will be held at the Sheraton Overland Park Convention Center, 6100 College Blvd., Overland Park, Kansas, on Monday, April 22, 2024, commencing at 9:00 a.m., local time, or thereafter as it may from time to time be adjourned or postponed, for the following purposes:

-- 1. Elect five directors to hold office until the 2024 annual meeting of stockholders and until their respective successors are duly elected and qualified; - 2.
-Advisory vote to approve the compensation of Seaboard's Named Executive Officers, as disclosed in Seaboard's proxy statement for the 2023 Annual Meeting of Stockholders; - 3.
-Advisory vote to determine the frequency of the stockholder advisory votes to approve the compensation of Seaboard's Named Executive Officers; - 4.
-Ratify the appointment of KPMG LLP as the independent auditors of Seaboard Corporation for the year ending December 31, 2023; and - 5.
+- 1. Elect five directors to hold office until the 2025 annual meeting of stockholders and until their respective successors are duly elected and qualified; - 2.
+Ratify the appointment of KPMG LLP as the independent auditors of Seaboard Corporation for the year ending December 31, 2024; and - 3.
 Transact such other business as properly may come before the meeting.

-The Board of Directors has fixed the close of business on February 23, 2023, as the record date for determination of the stockholders entitled to notice of, and to vote at, the annual meeting or any adjournment or postponement thereof.
+The Board of Directors has fixed the close of business on February 23, 2024, as the record date for determination of the stockholders entitled to notice of, and to vote at, the annual meeting or any adjournment or postponement thereof.